amethyst-php/amethyst/README.md

 These packages provide only the backend with a sets of endpoints, so a frontend it's still required.

+There is currently a parallel project that take all the advantages provided by Amethyst and create an automatic administration panel, it's called [Quartz](https://github.com/railken/quartz).
+Keep in mind that you're not forced to use Quartz

 ## Documentation

 WIP.